midstreeeam/sso-page/index.md

 Our apologies if your search didn't yield the desired results.
 Yet, we consider such moments as opportunities for growth!

+First, make sure you didn't search **long sentences**, the capability for understanding natural language input is directly relate to our algorithm, you can refer to [Retrieval Engine](./docs/Retrieval.html) for detailed explanation.

-Please remember, as DKU's website is a relatively small digital platform, **it holds limited information**.
+Also, please remember, as DKU's website is a relatively small digital platform, **it holds limited information**.
 While we strive for completeness, our current focus on **DKU-only** content means we can't match the vast range of a search engine like Google.

 But there's still a large possibility that we might have overlooked some important websites in our current [crawling strategy](./docs/Scraper.html).
 If you're aware of any such missed sites, we'd be grateful to know!